summernote/summernote.github.io/01-deep-dive.md

 });
 {% endhighlight %}

 Summernote automatically populates the font dropdown with the available fonts that are given on `fontNames` option.
 This includes the font set on the current dom element.
-If you only want to display a specific list of fonts on the dropdown.
-You can set the `addDefaultFonts` option to `false` along with the `fontNames` option.
+If you only want to display a specific list of fonts on the dropdown, you can set the `addDefaultFonts` option to `false` along with the `fontNames` option.
 Example settings below will only add Arial and Arial Black fonts to the dropdown.

 {% highlight javascript %}
 $('#summernote').summernote({